Sitting here with you behind the golden EIB microphone at the Limbaugh Institute for advanced conservative studies.

 The drive-bys are camped out on the beaches hoping and praying for destruction.

-Drive-bys can't wait for destruction from hurricanes, so they can say, see, global warming.
+Drive-bys can't wait for destruction from hurricanes so they can say, see, global warming.

-These last two tropical storms, and they've had the cones, and they've had the forecast, and they've had the intensity, and they've both petered out.
+It's been a laugh, these last two tropical storms, and they've had the cones, and they've had the forecast, and they've had the intensity, and they've both petered out.

 They've both dissipated into nothing because they never were anything to begin with.

-Obama runs a commerce department, that's a National Weather Service, that's the Hurricane Center.
+Obama runs a commerce department, that's a national weather service, that's the hurricane center.

 They politicize everything.